 - coordinating sewing thread

 - sewing machine AND needle

-- your FREE PDF Sewing Template (available in the subscriber-resource library for all newsletter subscribers – join the free newsletter here!)
+- your FREE star printable pattern (available in the subscriber-resource library for all newsletter subscribers – join the free newsletter here!)

 Sign up for my newsletter and get access to the full template once you confirm your subscription!

 You’ll also get a pattern from my shop for free.